Best Smoke and Carbon Monoxide Detectors of 2022

 Best Plug-In Carbon Monoxide Detector

 CR’s take: The First Alert CO615 is one of the few plug-in CO detectors in our tests, and it beats out its hardwired and battery-powered brethren, with strong scores in our tests for detecting high and low CO levels quickly, as well as a Very Good rating for the accuracy of its CO level display.
-It features a battery backup and peak memory (so that you can check whether CO levels were high after you’ve been gone for a long period of time).
+It features a battery backup and peak memory (so you can check whether CO levels were high after you’ve been gone for a long period of time).

 Best Battery-Powered Carbon Monoxide Detector